bm2-lab/BExplorer/doc/BExplorer_User_Manual.md

 ### How to select parameters
 1. Before selecting parameters, please confirm the chromosome number and position of your target site and the base editor you want to use.
-2. Parameter --chr: please enter the target site chromosome after this parameter.
+2. Parameter `--chr`: please enter the target site chromosome after this parameter.
-3. Parameter --pos: please enter the target site position after this parameter.
+3. Parameter `--pos`: please enter the target site position after this parameter.
-4. Parameter --transtype: please enter the base conversion type after this parameter.
+4. Parameter `--transtype`: please enter the base conversion type after this parameter.
 Please note that this parameter needs to be matched with the parameter --editor.
-5. Parameter --editor: please enter base editor you want to use after this parameter.
+5. Parameter `--editor`: please enter base editor you want to use after this parameter.
 Please note that this parameter needs to be matched with the parameter --transtype.
-6. Command line: /BExplorer/python3 BExplorer.py --chr \[target site chromosome] --pos \[target site position] --transtype \[base conversion type] --editor \[base editor you want to use]
+6. Command line: `/BExplorer/python3 BExplorer.py --chr \[target site chromosome] --pos \[target site position] --transtype \[base conversion type] --editor \[base editor you want to use]`

 ### Example